-This permit approval to construct and operate shall not relieve Amazon Data Services, Inc. of the responsibility to comply with all other local, state, and federal permit regulations.
+This permit approval to construct and operate shall not relieve Nova Mango Farms LLC of the responsibility to comply with all other local, state, and federal permit regulations.

-The proposed emergency diesel engine gen-sets may be subject to the requirements of 40 CFR Part 60, New Source Performance Standards (NSPS) Subpart IIII - Standards of Performance for Stationary Compression Ignition Internal Combustion Engines and 40 CFR Part 63, National Emission Standards for Hazardous Air Pollutants (MACT) Subpart ZZZZ - National Emissions Standards for Hazardous Air Pollutants for Stationary Reciprocating Internal Combustion Engines.
+The diesel engine gen-sets and fire pump diesel engines may be subject to the requirements of 40 CFR Part 60, New Source Performance Standards (NSPS) Subpart IIII - Standards of Performance for Stationary Compression Ignition Internal Combustion Engines and 40 CFR Part 63, National Emission Standards for Hazardous Air Pollutants (MACT) Subpart ZZZZ - National Emissions Standards for Hazardous Air Pollutants for Stationary Reciprocating Internal Combustion Engines.
 In summary, the units may be required to comply with certain federal emission standards and operating limitations.
 The DEQ advises you to review the referenced MACT and NSPS to ensure compliance with applicable emission and operational limitations.
 As the owner/operator, you are also responsible for any monitoring, notification, reporting and recordkeeping requirements of the MACT and NSPS.
 Notifications shall only be sent to EPA, Region III.